JennaHamarus/Task-Management-Frontend/README.md

 Task Management Frontend school project with pages "Home", "Activities", "Tasks", "Add Activity" and "Add Task".

+Backend for this project is in the other repository.

 You can start the app with command `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.